 With the unique challenges of a post-COVID market, e-bikes are in the midst of the category “moment.”
 Consumers and communities alike have spent the last year re-thinking mobility from the ground up, and micro-mobility options like scooters and bikes quickly found supportive municipalities and happy commuters.
 As a result, cities are embracing bike-friendly transportation plans like never before.

 As it stands, the electric bike market is pretty sizable at ~$10B.
-This number is expected to increase to $46B by 2026, with well-positioned brands like VanMoof leading the charge.
+This number is expected to increase to $46B by 2026.

 What’s Next for Personal Health and Wellness Businesses